ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 If you need to quickly position a camera feed on the screen to create a custom layout or picture-in-picture, use a Camera Overlay.

-There are 2 ways you can add a Camera Overlay:
+There are 3 ways you can add a Camera Overlay:

 * Select a camera from the <samp>New Camera Overlay</samp> sub-menu in the <samp>Overlays</samp> menu at the top of your display.
 * Click the{% inlineicon addcamera 70 inverted %}Add Camera Overlay{% endinlineicon %} button at the bottom the [Overlays Window](#managing-your-overlays).
+* Drag a video source from the [Camera Switcher](../009-camera-switcher) window to the Main Window.

-A Camera Overlay will show up in the center of the main window.
+A Camera Overlay will show up in the center of the Main Window.

 #### Editing Camera Overlays

 There are three ways to access the settings for a Camera Overlay:

 * Double-click the Overlay in the Main Window.
-* Click the pencil button next to the Overlay in the main window.
+* Click the pencil button next to the Overlay in the Main Window.
 * Click the gear button in the Overlays window.

 A popover window with camera source and shape options will appear.
 Pick the <samp>Custom</samp> shape to adjust the shape by dragging the Overlay from any corner.